mdekstrand/cs533-web/schedule.md

 # Schedule

-:::{updated} F21
+:::{updated} F22
 :::

 Following is a tentative schedule.
-Topics may shift a little bit depending on how the semester goes.
+Precise topics may shift as I do some revisions, but the deadlines are set.

 | Week | Start            | Topic                               | Due                     | Thu.
 Loc. |
 | :--: | :--------------: | ----------------------------------- | :---------------------: | :-------: |